Daily average production

 We operate and develop oil and gas fields with our partners in the northwest, east and south of Germany.

 We have onshore and offshore oil and gas interests in Egypt.
-A major development project is nearing completion in Algeria.
+The Touat facility in Algeria is exporting gas.

 Substantial offshore gas deposits in Indonesia and Australia form the core of our Asia-Pacific portfolio.